oplS16projects/FP1/README.md

-Current Final Project Idea:  Multi User Dungeon (MUD) Idea requirements:
-     - Creating and hosting a server module
-     - Creating a client module that will play nice with the server module
-     - create options for interaction between clients

-FP1 will be an exploration of the "net/url" library at the suggestion of instructor Fred Martin.

-#Part 2: Try a Library
-In this exercise, you will play with at least one library provided by the Racket developers.
-You will have the opportunity to explore another library later.

-Please choose libraries that you think you might be interested in using in your final project.

-Start off at the Racket home page, http://racket-lang.org/, and then click on the Documentation link, taking you here: http://docs.racket-lang.org/.

-There are lots of libraries.
-Play with one.

 Your job is to explore one library and write up your results.
 Load the library and write some code to drive it around.
 For example, maybe you are interested in retrieving data from the web.
 If we look at the net/url library, we will find functions for creating URLs, issuing HTTP GET commands, and displaying the results.
 Here is a little bit of code for driving around a few of the functions in this library:
 ```racket